-The Global Fund allocates funding to eligible countries to support HIV, TB and malaria programs and to build resilient and sustainable systems for health.
-These allocations are made every three years at the beginning of a new funding cycle.
+The Global Fund allocates funding to countries to support HIV, TB and malaria programs and to build resilient and sustainable systems for health.
+These allocations are made every three years at the beginning of a new funding period.

 The total amount available for allocations to countries depends on the funding raised during the corresponding three-year Replenishment cycle.

-Allocations to individual countries are calculated using a formula that is predominantly based on each country’s disease burden and economic capacity, and are refined to account for important contextual factors through a transparent and accountable qualitative adjustment process.
+Allocations to individual countries are calculated using a formula that is predominantly based on each country’s disease burden and economic capacity.
+They are refined to account for important contextual factors through a transparent and accountable qualitative adjustment process.

-The 2017-2019 allocation methodology drives an increased proportion of funding to higher burden, lower income countries, and specifically accounts for HIV epidemics among key populations, the threat of multidrug-resistant tuberculosis, and for malaria elimination efforts, while providing sustainable and paced reductions where funding is decreasing.
+The 2020-2022 methodology drives funding to higher burden, lower income countries, specifically accounting for HIV epidemics among key and vulnerable populations, the threat of multidrug-resistant TB, and for the risk of malaria resurgence, while providing sustainable and paced reductions where funding is decreasing.

-In addition to country allocations, US$800 million is available for catalytic investments during the 2017-2019 cycle.
+In addition to country allocations, US$890 million is available for catalytic investments for 2020-2022.
 See our Catalytic Investments page for more information.